 Getting to the Park Hyatt Hadahaa

 The Park Hyatt is located in the southern atoll of Huvadhoo.
 It’s a relatively long process to get to the southern atoll as it is far from the capital.
-Thankfully, local flights in the Maldives are a treat in themselves as you will be completely mesmerized by all the beautiful islands in the archipelago.
-From Male, it is a 1 hour flight to Kooddoo, and another 30 minute speedboat ride to the island of Hadahaa, which is in its entirety, the Park Hyatt resort.
+Thankfully, local flights in the Maldives are a treat in themselves as you will be completely mesmerized by the aerial view of all the beautiful islands.
+From Male, it is a 1 hour flight to Kooddoo, and another 30 minute speedboat ride to the island of Hadahaa, which is in its entirety the Park Hyatt resort.
 The flight from Male to Kooddoo is either direct, or may include a stopover in another island.
 Try and get the direct flight to save on time.

 A lot of blogs and reviews complain about how it’s a long process to get to the resort.
 I can’t understand some of these people.
 The Maldives is a huge collection of islands and if they didn’t want such a “hassle”, pick a resort that’s close to Male.
 There are hundreds.

 The Southern Atolls are less touristy and more unspoiled in its charm (although quickly changing).
 Hadahaa was in fact the first island in this entire atoll to have a hotel only 10 years ago.
 Good things come to those that wait and I think a 1hr + 30 minute speed boat ride is a very small price to pay for paradise.
 I mean I spent like 20+ hours getting to Male, what’s another 2?

 Here is the rundown of the entire check-in process, from landing at Male International Airport to checking into our room.